|Advisory on Medical Scams Related to the Coronavirus Disease 2019 (COVID-19)|

 FinCEN and DOJ have received numerous reports of suspected hoarding and price gouging related to the COVID-19 pandemic.
 DOJ established the Hoarding and Price Gouging Task

 Force on March 24, 2020, to address COVID-19-related market manipulation, hoarding, and price gouging.
-According to DOJ, hoarding and price gouging are defined as the act by any person or company of accumulating an unreasonable amount of any of these materials for their personal use, or accumulating any of these materials for purposes of selling them far above prevailing market prices.
+According to DOJ, hoarding and price gouging are defined as the act by any person or company of accumulating an unreasonable amount of any of these materials for their personal use or accumulating any of these materials for purposes of selling them far above prevailing market prices.
 In many cases, individuals have been selling surplus items or newly acquired bulk shipments of goods, such as masks, disposable gloves, isopropyl alcohol, disinfectants, hand sanitizers, toilet paper, and other paper products at inflated prices because of the COVID-19 pandemic.
-Payment methods vary by scheme and can include the use of pre-paid cards, money services businesses, credit card transactions, wire transactions, or electronic fund transfers.
+Payment methods vary by the scheme and can include the use of pre-paid cards, money services businesses, credit card transactions, wire transactions, or electronic fund transfers.
 On March 23, 2020, President Trump issued Executive Order (E.O.)
 13910, pursuant to section 102 of the Defense Production Act, which prohibits hoarding of designated items.
 Financial indicators of these scams may include:

 In addition to the use of personal accounts for business purposes (see indicator number 3